openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-wifiManager.md

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 10.
+> - The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
+> - The APIs of this module can be used only in the stage model.
+>
-> The APIs provided by this module can be called only by a [device administrator application](enterpriseDeviceManagement-overview.md#basic-concepts) that is [enabled](js-apis-enterprise-adminManager.md#adminmanagerenableadmin).
+> - The APIs provided by this module can be called only by a [device administrator application](enterpriseDeviceManagement-overview.md#basic-concepts) that is [enabled](js-apis-enterprise-adminManager.md#adminmanagerenableadmin).

 ## Modules to Import